Uniswap/v3-new-chain-deployments/subgraph_instructions.md

 ## V3-subgraph Instructions
 1. Fork Uniswap's [v3-subgraph](https://github.com/Uniswap/v3-subgraph) .
-2. You’ll need to make a series of changes to the mappings and constants in order for you subgraph to work with the new network
+2. You’ll need to make a series of changes to the mappings and constants in order for your subgraph to work with the new network:
     1. Change all network dependent values in the subgraph.yaml file [https://github.com/Uniswap/v3-subgraph/blob/main/subgraph.yaml](https://github.com/Uniswap/v3-subgraph/blob/main/subgraph.yaml), this includes
         1. Remove the `graft` helper instruction
         2. change `network` to correct network in all locations